sarahsupp/extreme_limits/README.md

 Files
 -------
   * .Rmd (Rmarkdown) files describe each of the analyses and .html files generated from them.
-  * The data sets (.rdata files) are kept on a personal computer (for now).
+  * The data sets (.rdata files) are kept on a personal computer, for questions, contact C.H.
+Graham.
   * Functions (.r files) called by the code described in the different .Rmd files.

 Requirements
 -------------
+ * `bbmle`
- * bbmle
+ * `ggplot2`
- * knitr
+ * `knitr`
- * lme4
+ * `lme4`
- * lattice
+ * `lattice`
- * latticeExtra
+ * `latticeExtra`

 Code that generates the standard operative temperature estimates and NDVI summaries is not included here.
 Instead, the different .Rmd files load the yearly summaries of those variables.
-Contact P.A.B. for that code.
+Contact P.A.B. for questions related to the code that summarizes the remote sensing data.

-To run the code (the .Rmd should guide you through), the only thing to do is change the path and make sure you have the required libraries installed.
+To run the code (the .Rmd should guide you through), the only thing to do is change the path and make sure you have the required libraries installed, and a copy of the Rdata files.

 *contact* S.R.
 Supp

 *email*: sarah@weecology.org